xapi-project/xen-api/README.md

 ## Coverage Profiling

 This branch adds coverage profiling with bisect_ppx.
-Binaries write `bisect*.out` files, when they exit, to the current directory.
+Binaries write `bisect*.out` files, when they exit to the current directory.
 These files can be analysed with bisect-ppx-report:

     bisect-ppx-report -I _build -html coverage     *.out